annakthrnlee/FIFA_World_Cup/README.md

 ### Machine Learning Model:

-#### Perform a quality assurance check on project deliverables against rubric requirements, and test the code: X
+#### Perform a quality assurance check on project deliverables against rubric requirements, and test the code:
-Students will be expected to submit the working code for their machine learning model, as well as the following:

 - Description of data preprocessing: